How to Become a Notary in Arkansas

 2. Follow the same application for appointment procedures as Arkansas residents.

-3. File the original commission certificate, surety bond, and oath of office with the circuit clerk of the county where they are employed or operate a business in Arkansas.
+3. Take the oath of office with the county clerk of the county where they are employed or operate a business in Arkansas.

 4. If you are applying as a nonresident spouse of a United States military service member who is employed or operating a business in Arkansas, you must submit a copy of a United States Department of Defense DD Form 1173 or a United States Department of Defense DD Form 1173-1, otherwise known as a Uniformed Services Identification and Privilege Card.